octobercms/docs/cms-pages.md

 <a name="introduction"></a>
 ## Introduction

 All websites have pages.
-In October pages are represented with page templates.
+In October, pages are represented with page templates.
 Page template files reside in the **/pages** subdirectory of a theme directory.
-Page file names do not affect the routing, but it's a good idea to name your pages accordingly to the page function.
+Page file names do not affect the routing, but it's a good idea to name your pages according to the page's function.
 The files should have the **htm** extension.
-The [Configuration](themes#configuration-section) and [Twig](themes#twig-section) template sections are required for pages but the [PHP section](themes#php-section) is optional.
-Below you can see the simplest home page example.
+The [Configuration](themes#configuration-section) and [Twig](themes#twig-section) template sections are required for pages, but the [PHP section](themes#php-section) is optional.
+Below, you can see the simplest home page example:

     url = "/"
     ==